-We welcome students and youth groups of all ages to join us for engaging, hands-on learning activities designed to spark curiosity, creativity, and critical thinking.
+We welcome students and youth groups of all backgrounds to join us for engaging, hands-on learning activities designed to spark curiosity, creativity, and critical thinking.

-We are currently offering three school programs that can be adapted to suit your students’ interests and needs.
+We offer year-round school programs, seasonal Lunar New Year programs, and add-on craft activities or walking tours that can be adapted to suit your students’ interests and needs.

-The programs can also be paired with a visit to the Dr. Sun Yat-Sen Classical Chinese Garden.
+Our programs can be paired with a visit to other Chinatown attractions, including the Dr. Sun Yat-Sen Classical Chinese Garden, the Chinese Canadian Museum, or Dragon Boat BC.

 Please see below for program descriptions and how to sign up.